About the Department

 To be recognized as the premier tax administrator in the nation and a great place to work.

 To serve the public and properly administer the tax laws, DOR employs approximately 750 full-time and part-time employees.

 The DOR is headquartered at the Indiana Government Center located in downtown Indianapolis.
 It also maintains operation of the Returns Processing Center and the Motor Carrier Services Division at the Ameriplex complex, west of Indianapolis.
-Additionally, DOR provides service through 12 district offices located throughout Indiana, and representatives in nine other states and conducts operations through ten internal divisions, each responsible for a specific business function:
+Additionally, DOR provides service through 12 district offices located throughout Indiana, and representatives in nine other states.
+The DOR conducts operations through 10 internal divisions, each responsible for a specific business function: